cambridge-cares/TheWorldAvatar/Deploy/stacks/custom_ui/component/README.md

 A helper method to create a new Div element with your required id or classes for changing its display.

 Once ready, please place your component into a distinct subdirectory.
 This should be similar to `./src/ts/datasheet/asset_display_component.ts`.

+#### 1.2.2 Supplementary Components
+There are also supplementary components to support the different applications available in the `shared` subdirectory:

+1) `Loader`: A loader element that is fixed to the center of the screen.
+Can be hidden or shown with the respective methods.

+2) `Overlay`: An overlay element that will darken the entire screen when active.
+Can be hidden or shown with the respective methods.

 ### 1.3 Styling
 Developers can edit the core styling for their needs in `src/css/component.css`.
 For styling custom components, please add the new classes and ids in the css file before compiling.